Is it Okay to Say No at Work?

-Many people are hesitant to say no at work and feel that management wants a yes person.
-But, often saying no will earn you respect and even benefit your organization.
-However, saying yes can indeed cement your reputation and provides more responsibilities.
-Being able to say no, in the right way, can help protect you from burnout and feeling overloaded.
+Many people hesitate to say no at work and feel that management wants a yes person.
+But, often, saying no will earn you respect and benefit your organization.
+However, saying yes can indeed cement your reputation and provide more responsibilities.
+Being able to say no, in the right way can help protect you from burnout and feeling overloaded.

 Here are three situations when it is okay to say no: